masbekkk/masbekkk/README.md

 - 🌱 I’m currently learning about Apple technology, Laravel, JavaScript as Backend Services
 - 💬 Feel free to ask me about web development and iOS development or simply SwiftUI, Laravel and JavaScript
 - 📫 How to reach me: contact@masbek.my.id
-- ⚡ Fun fact: Love Seafood
+- ⚡ Fun fact: Seafood

 ### Tech Stack
   <p>